Enabling Mobile Services¶

 devspace from the drop-down list, then click Open.

-- You are now logged in to your trial Mobile Services Cockpit.
+- You are now logged in to your trial SAP mobile service cockpit.

 Procedure for Production Environments¶

-An SAP Cloud Platform Mobile Services customer account allows you to support production, business-critical applications.
+An SAP Mobile Services customer account allows you to support production, business-critical applications.
 A customer account is also called a production account.

-To explore and use the powerful capabilities of Mobile Services cockpit, verify that:
+To explore and use the powerful capabilities of SAP mobile service cockpit, verify that you:

-You have purchased a license for SAP Cloud Platform Mobile Services.
+Have purchased a license for SAP Mobile Services.

-A single user within your organization has access to the global account, and is known as an administrator.
-This user has full access to SAP Cloud Platform Cockpit and can assign subscriptions for Mobile Services cockpit to your organization's SAP Cloud Platform account.
+Have a single user within your organization that has access to the global account, and is known as an administrator.
+This user has full access to SAP Business Technology Platform Cockpit and can assign subscriptions for SAP mobile service cockpit to your organization's SAP Business Technology Platform account.

-You should know whether Feature Set A or Feature Set B is assigned to your global account.
-To find out, right click your user name in the upper right corner of SAP Cloud Platform cockpit, and select About.
+Know whether Feature Set A or Feature Set B is assigned to your global account.
+To find out, right click your user name in the upper right corner of SAP Business Technology Platform cockpit, and select About.
 The Cloud Management Tools property identifies your assigned feature set.
 To learn more about feature sets, see Cloud Management Tools – Feature Set Overview.

 Do not change any of these settings.

-To set up the Mobile Services cockpit and integrate it into your internal landscape, a super administrator must perform the following steps.
+To set up the SAP mobile service cockpit and integrate it into your internal landscape, a super administrator must perform the following steps.

-Log in to your SAP Cloud Platform Global Account by navigating to
+Log in to your SAP Business Technology Platform Global Account, and navigate to the menu option Subaccount Assignments under Entitlements.

 If you have not yet done so, create a Space and add Space Members using information provided in Managing Spaces.
 You'll need to be aware of whether your account uses Feature Set A or Feature Set B.

-If you're a Cloud Platform Cloud Foundry space member administrator, your space member roles also apply when you access Mobile Services cockpit.
-This enables you to apply role management as expected for all application types (Native/Hybrid, SAP Mobile Cards, and App Lab), for example:
+If you're a Cloud Foundry space member administrator, your space member roles also apply when you access SAP mobile service cockpit.
+This enables you to apply role management as expected for all application types (Native/Hybrid, SAP Mobile Cards, and App Catalog), for example:

 For more information about Cloud Foundry default roles, see Organizations, Spaces, Roles, and Permissions.